wadcom/kisarra-docs/README.md

 ### Supply Truck

-Supply Tracks support zones by refilling all units within the zone.
+Supply Trucks support zones by refilling all units within the zone.
 Supply Trucks do not refill other Supply Trucks.

 To refill a unit, a Supply Truck has to be within 10km of the receiving unit.